Modeling Quantum Noise in Nanolasers using Markov Chains: Time VS. accuracy comparisons

 For $n_0=10$, we see similar results, though tau-leaping becomes more competitive with Gillespie in computational efficiency.
 In the Figure, we also indicate the simulation time of the ME with a vertically dashed line.
 We see that for $n_0=1$, where the photon population is very small, the ME is much faster than the other methods.
 For $n_0=10$, there is a more modest photon population, and the numerical cost of the ME is significantly larger than all the other methods.
 This shows that while it is in principle possible to extend the ME calculation to $n_0=10$, the approach is not scalable beyond this point, and significant performance gains are achieved using the Gillespie or Tau-Leaping approaches

-For $n_0=100$, we have picked parameters where we are above threshold with many photons, and thus the numerical Langevin approach is accurate and is also seen to be more efficient in computational time, when compared with the other approaches.
-As discussed in the previous section, Gillespie's approach starts to be inefficient as it is simply taking too small steps by only allowing a single event to happen.
-This is clearly seen in the high relative error, even for long computational times.
-At the same time, Gillespie's approach is, in principle, accurate, which is seen in the steady increase in accuracy as the computational time increases.
-The tau-leaping approach, on the other hand, is more efficient and has a lower relative error, since it allows multiple events to occur within each step.
+For $n_0=100$, we have picked parameters where we are above threshold with many photons, and thus the numerical Langevin approach is accurate and is also seen to be more efficient with respect to computational time, when compared with the other approaches.
+As discussed in the previous section, as we increase the population numbers, Gillespie's approach starts to be inefficient as it is simply taking too small steps by only allowing photon and emitter numbers to change by one unit during a time-step.
+We start to see this decrease in efficiency here, where the Langevin approach is now more efficient.
+Still, Gillespie's approach is faster than the tau-leaping approach.
+For $n_0=10000$, the tau-leaping approach starts to be more efficient than Gillespie's approach, since it allows multiple events to occur within each step.
 It is still more computationally intensive when compared with the numerical Langevin approach, however, which motivates the formulation of stochastic differential equations: they are quicker to solve.
-For $n_0=10000$, we see a similar result, although now the numerical Langevin approach is just much more efficient than other approaches, and even the tau-leaping approach struggles.

 We note that we have picked only particular pump values at each emitter number value.
-Thus, the conclusion that for $n_0>100$, the LRE outperforms the tau-leaping approach is not in general true.
-Specifically, as mentioned previously, if we go below the threshold, the numerical solution to the LRE is invalid, no matter the number of steps, and the appropriate approach would thus here be the tau-leaping.
+Thus, the conclusion that for $n_0>100$, the LRE outperforms the tau-leaping approach is not generally valid.
+Specifically, as mentioned previously, if we go below the threshold, the numerical solution to the LRE is invalid, no matter the number of steps, and the appropriate approach would thus here be the tau-leaping or Gillespie's.
 Still, this section highlights the general trend that for larger laser systems, the LRE becomes more and more efficient when compared with the tau-leaping and Gillespie approach.
-However, to have an accurate modeling of the complete transition from below to above lasing it is necessary to use the Gillespie or tau-leaping approaches.
+However, to have an accurate modeling of the complete transition from below to above lasing, it is necessary to use the Gillespie or tau-leaping approaches.